Growing squash from seed or from a start is the best introduction to growing vegetables I know of. It’s easy, fast and incredibly satisfying.

 1. Squash hate cold weather.
 When they freeze they look like this:

 2. They grow really REALLY fast and they don’t like their roots being disturbed.
-Thus either wait for the ground to be warm enough to plant in the soil or start then 1-2 weeks before planting out.
+So either wait for the ground to be warm enough to plant in the soil or start then 1-2 weeks before planting out.
 If they are leggy and/or starting to flower already they will die once transplanted.
 If you absolutely can’t get them outside get them into a LARGE container and be gentle with the roots as you transplant.

 3. They are heavy drinkers and feeders.
 Water deeply several times a week and fertilize monthly with composted (or fresh rabbit) manure or a medium grade fertilizer.
 Sprinkle fertilizer lightly around base DO NOT pile up fertilizer around the base or all the roots will fry.